 Trade Credit or Vendor Financing for Business Growth

-If your business needs a loan, and getting one from a traditional lender isn't a possibility, consider vendor financing, sometimes called trade credit.
+If your business needs money for cash flow purposes, or for expansion, and getting one from a traditional lender isn't a possibility, consider vendor financing, sometimes called trade credit.
 This article explains how this type of credit works.

 Vendor Financing and Trade Credit

 Vendor financing and trade credit are often considered the same thing.
 You may find that different businesses mix them up, but for this article we'll discuss them as two different types of credit.

 Vendor financing involves a loan or credit line directly from a vendor (a company you do business with), to be used to buy that company's inventory for your own business use.
 Vendor financing is a common practice for larger businesses.

 Some suppliers call this an "open account," because they keep your account open and you can buy from them on credit as long as you continue to pay regularly.
 It's similar to the old-fashioned stores keeping track of purchases by a customer.
 In our world, that means the store setting up its own financing system for customers, often with a credit card or other credit arrangement.

 Vendors can be: